 The State of the Haw River – Past and Present

 The Haw River flows 110 miles from its headwaters in the north-central Piedmont region of North Carolina down to join the Cape Fear River in south Chatham County.
 There are almost one million people living in this fast-developing 1700 square mile watershed which includes Greensboro, Burlington, Chapel Hill, and part of Durham, as well as smaller towns and rural areas.
-It includes Jordan Lake, a 14,000 acre reservoir that provides drinking water for 300,000 residents, and recreation for 1 million visitors per year.
-It is one of the fastest growing parts of the state.
+It includes Jordan Lake, a 14,000 acre reservoir that provides drinking water for over 300,000 Triangle area residents, and is a favorite recreation destination for 1 million visitors per year.
+The Haw River watershed is one of the fastest growing parts of the state.

 The earlier history of the Haw River is a tale of pollution from the river powered textile factories, poor framing practices that led to massive soil erosion and inadequate treatment of wastes from cities and towns growing up in this part of the Piedmont.
 The federal Clean Water Act of 1972 and subsequent NC water quality regulations made a huge impact in reducing pollution in the Haw River.
 The Haw River watershed is very much a part of the new South.
 The declining textile industry has been supplanted by a surge of new economic development.
 People have moved here from all over the country.
 Modern cities live side by side with an older rural way of life.
 And still the Haw flows on, through farms and forests, past abandoned cotton mills and new suburbs.